| |

 A..My

-Wife found that the first session contained too much information
+Wife found that the first session contained too much information to

-said, the information was very informative and useful.
+the information was very informative and useful.

 Christine